gertjanbruggink/templates/README.md

 # Templates
 Templated content for easy usage.
-Content is created by
+All uploaded content is created by myself.
+I will not upload any content by others then myself without explicit consent and/or reference of original author.

 ## 1. Dashboards